Zabuzard/Discord-Plays/README.md

 account.

 The bot should be up and running now.
 Start the game emulation using `/owner start`.
-At this point, all participating communities can set up their stream by using `/host stream`, which will create the message containing the stream, the interaction buttons and a thread for displaying statistics and chatting.
+At this point, all participating communities can set up their stream by using `/host mirror`, which will create the message containing the stream, the interaction buttons and a thread for displaying statistics and chatting.